mischavandenburg/blog/content/_index.md

 title: Home
 ---

+# Living on the Command Line

 Welcome to my website.
-I’m Mischa, a Cloud Engineer from Amsterdam.
+I’m Mischa, a Cloud Native Engineer from Amsterdam.
-This is my public Zettelkasten where I publish notes about the topics that interest me.

 Here I share thoughts and learnings about technical topics such as Microsoft Azure, Kubernetes, Cloud Native technologies, DevOps and Linux.